danyaberezun/KEEPs/README.md

   }
 ```

-Programmer have to explicitly cast data to PieData as he is sure that it
+The programmer has to explicitly cast data to PieData as he is sure that it is always successful.
-is always successful.
-In this case, it is true and could be inferenced
+In this case, it is true and could be inferenced by gadt inference.
-gadt inference.
 Then code could become more type-safe and less verbose:

 ```Kotlin
 fun <A> Chart<A>.myDraw(chartData: A): Unit =